JabinTasnimUrmy/raft.tla/My_dayToday_Progress.md

 - Removed: The incorrect Switch actions (SwitchAcceptAndLogRequest, SwitchAppendEntries, HandleAppendSwitchEntryRequest) and the modified ClientRequest.
 - Created ClientRequestViaSwitch: Designed this new action to directly model the effect of the multicast.
 It takes a client value v, generates a unique reqId, and immediately adds the full cache entry (value, payload, reqId) to the serverCache of all servers in a single atomic step.
 This simulates the payload arriving everywhere concurrently.
 - Created LeaderLogMetadata: Implemented the action where the leader non-deterministically selects an entry from its cache (which was populated by ClientRequestViaSwitch) that hasn't been logged yet, creates a metadata-only record (term, value, reqId), and appends that to its log.
 Included logic to remove the entry from the leader's cache upon logging.
-- Renamed/Refined: Renamed AppendMetaDataEntries to AppendMetadata and NewHandleAppendEntriesRequest to HandleMetadataRequest for clarity.
+- Renamed/Refined: Renamed AppendMetaDataEntries to AppendMetadata and NewNetAggHandleAppendEntriesRequests to HandleMetadataRequest for clarity.
 Ensured AppendMetadata sent only the metadata from the leader's log.
 Ensured HandleMetadataRequest used the incoming metadata reqId to look up the payload in the follower's cache (populated by ClientRequestViaSwitch) to reconstruct and log the full entry locally.

 A new set of actions representing the core Hovercraft data flow: simultaneous payload caching via ClientRequestViaSwitch, leader metadata logging via LeaderLogMetadata, metadata propagation via AppendMetadata, and follower log reconstruction via HandleMetadataRequest.